How To Get Better At Writing: 18 Practical Tips

 • For 4-6 graders, consider story-writing and vocabulary platforms like NightZookeeper or Mad Libs.

 You might already be aware of your kids’ needs or struggles.
-If not, you can resort to reading tests and find out how your kid is doing.
+If not, you can resort to these reading tests and find out how your kid is doing.

 Best for: K-6